-David E. Rumelhart is Professor of Psychology at the University of California, San Diego.
+David E. Rumelhart (1942-2011) served as Professor of Psychology at the University of California, San Diego and Stanford University.
 With James McClelland, he was awarded the 2002 University of Louisville Grawemeyer Award for Psychology for his work in the field of cognitive neuroscience on a cognitive framework called parallel distributed processing and the concept of connectionism.

 "The ideas represented in Parallel Distributed Processing fundamentally challenge the main concepts and assumptions of modern cognitive science."

 - James G. Greeno, The New York Times Book Review